romanzac/GoRusty/README.md

 ```

 ### Strings
-- Strings are present both in Go and Rust, based on the usage context, Rust additionaly introduces a slice of String called "str".
-Whenever we would like to pass immutable string to function, we use reference to &str type.
+- Strings are present both in Go and Rust, based on the usage context, Rust additionally introduces a slice of String called "str".
+Whenever we would like to pass an immutable string to a function, we use reference to &str type.